top of page

 Philosophical, unloved Lafferty this time.

-More specifically, what Lafferty is doing is dramatizing Aquinas’s arguments for the existence of God in a playful way.
-Let’s begin with the cosmological argument (the quinque viae), which the blocks debate from the perspective of created beings, keeping in mind that the story is an ironic (indirect) proof that a Creator exists, because the reader knows what the characters do not: they are toys, and they were made.
-We are not like men and women weighing Aquinas’s arguments from natural reason but like men and women who know he is right because of how Lafferty has set up the story world.
-We can see the toys.
+Let’s begin with the cosmological argument from Aquinas’s quinque viae, which the alphabet blocks debate from the perspective of created beings.
+The story itself functions as an ironic, indirect proof that a Creator exists, because the reader knows what the characters do not: they are toys, and they were made.
+We are not like men and women weighing Aquinas’s arguments from natural reason while reading the Summa Theologica or like undergrads reading an extract from it in an introduction to philosophy course.
+We are more like angelic intelligences who already know Aquinas is right because of how Lafferty has constructed the story world.
+We see more the blocks see.
+We can see teloi.
+They are toys.

 Here is how the story works, beginning with the argument from contingency.

-The universe is contingent.
+The cosmos is contingent.
 It did not have to exist, and it cannot create itself.
 There must be a Necessary Being (God) who caused it to be.
-“Symposium” begins with the Primordial Tumble (the Big Bang/Creation), whatever we want to call it.
+“Symposium” begins with the Primordial Tumble (the Big Bang/Creation Point), whatever we want to call it.
 The blocks describe being disgorged from a World-Box.
 The blocks know that they did not create themselves.
 They know that they were dumped into existence by an external force.
-This is the little girl playing with her toys.
-In Catholic theology, this is creation ex nihilo, with the World-Box being the mysterious source of all matter.
+They can, as it were, perceive the cosmic red shift.
+This is the little girl playing with her toys, dumping them into the place space.
+In Catholic theology, it is creation ex nihilo, with the World-Box being the mysterious source of all matter.
+At that seems to be the correlate.
+The box was contingent and it contains the blocks.
+Heidegger would not like this.
+It is sheer ontotheology.

-From there, we move on to the argument from motion, usually just called the argument from the First Mover, which goes back to Aristotle.
+From there, we move on to the argument from motion, also known as the argument from the First Mover, which goes back to Aristotle.
 The idea is that nothing moves unless acted upon by another.
 There cannot be an infinite chain of movers, so there must be a first mover who started the process.
 Kant would later say that is antinomy territory, the place where the pure categories spin on themselves because they are dealing with the unconditioned, and any object of experiential knowledge must be experienced through both the senses and the concepts of understanding.
-When pure concepts dont have experience to process, they are like the jogger who has had his shoe laces tied to each other.
+The non-Kantian might think everything needs a cause but the first cause has no cause, and experience aporia.
+It is as if we are trying to see the back of our head.
+When pure concepts do not have experience to process, they are like the jogger who has had his shoelaces tied to each other.
+For Kant, this would be pure categories of understanding treating themselves as of they were objects of experience.
 Lafferty would have none of that.
+He is no Kantian but a philosophical realist.

 We see this become an issue with Gee (G) and Zed (Z).
-They discuss the frame.
-They’re aware that their motion and existence are limited to a specific area (space/time).
+They discuss the ontothological frame.
+They are aware that their motion and existence are limited to a specific area (space/time).
 In other words, the blocks cannot move themselves.
 They are wood or whatever.
-When they move, it is because the Child, here playing the role of the Prime Mover, moved them, or because they are engineered.
-Their debate about motion just is the Aristotelian/Thomistic view that the universe requires the push from God.
+There must be arche of motion.
+When the blocks move, it is because the Child, here playing the role of the Prime Mover, moved them, or because they are engineered.
+Their debate about motion just is the Aristotelian/Thomistic view that the universe requires the primary push from God that supports secondary motion.

 From there we move on to the teleological argument, known as the argument from design.
 This argument has some popular recognition because of how often it shows up in the embarrassing intelligent design arguments of well-meaning Protestants and because of how hard the New Atheists went after them over a decade ago.
-It’s the argument that the complexity of the universe implies a designer.
+When I used to teach historical geology, I would occasionally get push back about deep time from fundamentalists and the necessity of design.
+In any case, the argument is that the complexity of the universe implies a designer, from trilobites to nephrons in one’s kidney.
 The best-known form of this is the 18th-century watchmaker analogy of the Anglican William Paley (1743-1805).
 A complex mechanism cannot arise from random chance.
-If you found an iPhone on the beach, you would know it was designed and someone lost or disposed of it.
+If you found an iPhone on the beach, you would know it was designed and someone and had been either lost or abandoned

-In “Symposium,” it becomes the conflict between En (N) and Ex (X) regarding the electric motor.
+A conflict next arises between En (N) and Ex (X) over the electric motor.
 En is our theist.
 En argues that a "four-pole electric motor" is too complex to appear in a swamp by accident.
 It cannot exist without a designer.
-Ex is our materialist, our atheist, a figure that runs from Lucretius to Dawkins.
+Ex is our materialist, our atheist, a figure that runs from the Epicurean philosopher Lucretius to the microbiologist Richard Dawkins.
 Ex says that given enough time ("all the time in the world"), natural copper and iron just happened to fall into the shape of a motor.
 Lafferty here mocks abiogenesis and materialist evolution.
-If the reader hasn’t fallen asleep, the reader knows En is right.
+If the reader has not fallen asleep, the reader knows En is right.
 Ex and En are toy blocks; the motor inside them was designed by a toymaker.
 Lafferty’s gambit is simple: show how ridiculous Ex sounds ("two rocks rubbing together") and validate the teleological argument: intricate systems (life/cosmos) index a creator.
+There is also a rather obvious pun on being outside truth (Ex) and inside it (En).

 Then there is the argument from degree, sometimes called the argument from perfection and hierarchy.
 The idea is that we notice gradients in things (hotter, better, larger).
-This implies a maximum standard (God).
-It is how we get the Great Chain of Being, which is all Lafferty and a key to understanding Past Master.
+This implies a maximum standard (God), the principle of perfection.
+It is how we get the Great Chain of Being, which is in all Lafferty and a key to understanding Past Master (1968).
 This phase of the dialogue is filled with Ar (R) and Thorn (Þ).
 They discuss size, scale, and hierarchy.
-They debate if atoms are solar systems and if the universe is infinite or cyclical.
+They debate if atoms are solar systems and if the universe is infinite or cyclical, Augustine or Origen.
 This is all a little funny because the characters are confused about their place in the hierarchy.
-They think they are the masters of the universe ("adult and intelligent"), but the reader knows they are at the bottom of the hierarchy (toys).
+They think they are the masters of the universe ("adult and intelligent"), but the reader knows they are at the bottom of the play hierarchy (toys).
 This reflects the Catholic view of humility: man is not the measure of all things; God is.
 Of course, Thorn is the Anglo-Saxon letter that represented a diphthong, which is why Ye Olde Shoppe should be pronounced “The Old Shop,” even if one can forgive the coyness of “shoppe.”

 Finally, we arrive at the concept of actus purus, the vivifying principle.
 As I have blogged about probably too much, for Lafferty, God is Pure Act.
 Matter is Potency.
 Matter cannot exist without the sustaining will of God (the soul/life).
 Lafferty is a Thomist on these points, and without such knowledge, a story like “Symposium” will not make sense and one will not be in a position to understand how he treats characters such as Ouden.

 And that leaves us with the scandal of tradition: Thorn.
-Needless to say, all proud Roman Catholics see Catholicism as a historical faith rooted in tradition.
-Modernity often tries to smooth over the awkward or "shaggy" parts of the past like Thorn—the miracles, ancient dogmas—to make faith fit modern science.
+The deposit of faith.
+Needless to say, Roman Catholics are quick to point out that Catholicism is a historical faith rooted in tradition.
+Modernity often tries to smooth over the awkward or "shaggy" parts of the past, parts like Thorn—the miracles, ancient dogmas—to make faith fit modern science.
 But Lafferty is saying that Thorn (Þ) isn’t going anywhere.
 It’s the old letter that doesn't fit the modern box.
 Thorn remembers the shaggy old days of giants and miracles.
 If there is a character in the toy box that is Lafferty, it is Thorn, the traditionalist Catholic view.
 He won’t be modernized or smoothed down.
 He is the “stumbling block" (a biblical metaphor).
-He is rejected by the modern world because he doesn't fit the current pattern, but he remembers the ancient truths.
-The other letters are amnesiac about our old pal thorn.
+The modern world rejects Thorn because he doesn't fit the current pattern, but he remembers the ancient truths.
+The other letters are amnesiac about our old pal Thorn.

 This will not be a Lafferty story that many people think about much, but it is one of his quirkier theological games.